SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/reference/Visio_styleguide.md

 ## Stencils

-Microsoft Visio allows the use of so-called stencil files.
-Each stencil file contains a collection of template shapes that can be dragged onto a drawing.
+Microsoft Visio allows the use of so-called stencil files, which contain a collection of template shapes that can be dragged onto a drawing.

 Skyline provides the following DataMiner stencil files that will help you design Visio drawings according to the DataMiner house style: